ember-learn/ember-blog/source/2020-05-22-the-ember-times-issue-149.md

 Since it was a common use case, Glimmer baked `{{-in-element}}` into the VM, but as part of the private (or intimate) API.
 With the passing of the [RFC](https://github.com/emberjs/rfcs/blob/master/text/0287-promote-in-element-to-public-api.md), it's going public, perhaps in Ember 3.20.
 So if you've been using `{{-in-element}}`, you should switch to the [`{{in-element}}` polyfill](https://github.com/ember-polyfills/ember-in-element-polyfill) instead!

-The [yieldable named blocks RFC](https://github.com/emberjs/rfcs/blob/master/text/0460-yieldable-named-blocks.md) makes it possible to create components with _more than_ 1 block for customization.
+The [yieldable named blocks RFC](https://github.com/emberjs/rfcs/blob/master/text/0460-yieldable-named-blocks.md) makes it possible to pass one block or more to a component for customization.
 Check out the new [ember-named-blocks-polyfill](https://github.com/ember-polyfills/ember-named-blocks-polyfill) to take advantage of this feature now.

 ---